NEXT MEETING: NOV. 13TH, 7PM, DISCUSSING THE WALL BY MARLEN HAUSHOFER. BE THERE OR BE SQUARE!

 What if all the Palestinians in Israel simply disappeared one day?
 What would happen next?
 Set in contemporary Tel Aviv forty eight hours after Israelis discover all their Palestinian neighbors have vanished, the story unfolds through alternating narrators, Alaa, a young Palestinian man who converses with his dead grandmother in the journal he left behind when he disappeared, and his Jewish neighbor, Ariel, a journalist struggling to understand the traumatic event.
 Through these perspectives, the novel stages a confrontation between two memories.

-Mar.
-12th, 7pm
+March 12th, 7pm (Tentative)

 Bad Girls